Kim Sung-joo (entrepreneur)

 Sung-Joo Kim (born 1956 in Daegu, Korea) is a South Korean businesswoman.
 She is the founder of Sungjoo Group and Chairperson of MCM Holding AG.

-Early life

 Kim is the youngest of six children of Kim Soo-keon, the founder of massive Korean conglomerate Daesung Group.

 Career

-Sungjoo Group was founded in 1990 and has earned a reputation as Korea’s fashion leader having launched the prominent brands including Gucci, Yves Saint Laurent, Sonia Rykiel and Marks & Spencer.
+Sungjoo Group was founded in 1990 and has earned a reputation as Korea's fashion leader having launched the prominent brands including Gucci, Yves Saint Laurent, Sonia Rykiel and Marks & Spencer in the Korean market.
 In 2005, Sungjoo Group acquired MCM, a German luxury fashion brand founded in Munich in 1976.

 Kim served as the President of the Korean Red Cross for three years from 2014.
 She was awarded an Honorary Officer of the Order of the British Empire (OBE) by Queen Elizabeth II in June 2015 for her contribution to strengthening bilateral ties between the United Kingdom and the Republic of Korea.